25-00-at/25-00-at/README.md

 its me, __p__.
 yes only __p__ cuz i fw short name.

-multi fandom: alnst, gi, pjsk, hsr and others m-a
+multi fandom: alnst, gi, pjsk, hsr and others m-a.

 please **dont ask** about my _gender_ (so self conscious), just always use **"they/them"** pls.